 Meal Expenses

 The Per Diem deduction is a tax deduction that the IRS allows to substantiate ordinary and necessary business meal and incidental expenses paid or incurred while traveling away from home.
-The current rate (as of October 1, 2021) is $69 per day and $51.75 per partial day in the Continental US.
+The current rate (as of October 1, 2024) is $80 per day and $60 per partial day in the Continental US.
+You may see the deduction amount quoted as $64 per full day and $48 per partial day.
+That is because the IRS only allows you to deduct 80% of the Per Diem rate.

 If you are an owner-operator, the rule is simple, you get to claim the tax deduction for each day that you are away from your “tax home”.
 On the days that you depart and the days that you arrive at home, you must claim a partial day allowance instead of a full day allowance.
 That is ¾ of the standard allowance.
 However, you can't claim the deduction if you depart and arrive home on the same day.